 Liang, K. L.; Lin, Y. F.; Leron, R. B.; Li, M. H. Molar heat capacity of aqueous solutions of 1, 3-diaminopropane and 1, 4-diaminobutane and their piperazine blends.
 Thermochim.
 Acta 2015, 616, 42-48.

 Flammable liquid and vapour.
 Harmful if swallowed.
 Fatal in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause an allergic skin reaction.
+May cause allergy or asthma symptoms or breathing difficulties if inhaled.
+May cause respiratory irritation.